Gut Health

 Why Hyperpigmentation Hangs Around

-Dark marks (post-inflammatory hyperpigmentation/PIH), melasma, and sun spots are all variations of the same theme: tyrosinase-driven melanin production kicks up after triggers (breakouts, heat, hormones, UV, friction).
+Dark marks (post-inflammatory hyperpigmentation/PIH), melasma, and sun spots are all variations of the same theme: tyrosinase-driven melanin production kicks up after triggers, i.e. breakouts, heat, hormones, UV, and friction.
 If the barrier is compromised or inflammation lingers, pigment sticks around longer.

-So yes SPF and brightening topicals matter, but if you only treat the surface while the internal drivers (inflammation, sluggish repair, dysbiosis) keep whispering “make more pigment,” results stall.
-That’s where nutrition-first actives shine.
+SPF and brightening topicals, such as niacinamide, are helpful in fading hyperpigmentation, however if you only treat the surface while the internal drivers (inflammation, sluggish repair, dysbiosis) keep whispering “make more pigment,” results will be limited.

-When the skin’s extracellular matrix (ECM) is strong, it repairs cleanly after irritation or breakouts—less lingering discolouration.
+When the skin’s extracellular matrix is strong, it repairs cleanly after irritation or breakouts—less lingering discolouration. .

 Collagen peptides (rich in glycine, proline, hydroxyproline) support fibroblasts, dermal density, hydration, and barrier integrity.
 Better structure + calmer barrier = fewer inflammatory “echoes” that drive melanin.

-Why it matters for pigment: PIH hangs around when healing is slow and inflamed.
-By speeding organized repair and improving TEWL (transepidermal water loss), peptides help post-blemish marks fade more predictably.
+Hyperpigmentation hangs around when healing is slow and inflamed.
+By speeding up repair and improving transepidermal water loss, peptides help post-blemish marks fade more predictably.

-Hydrolyzed types I & III, clinically aligned daily dose; consistency over 8–12 weeks.
+For best results, look for hydrolysed types I & III, a clinically validated daily dose; and take consistently over 8–12 weeks.

-Silica is a cofactor in collagen synthesis and helps organise glycosaminoglycans—the hydration matrix that keeps skin bouncy.
+Silica is a cofactor in collagen synthesis and helps organise the hydration matrix that keeps skin bouncy.

 Silica pairs beautifully with collagen peptides; think of it as the rivets to collagen’s beams.

-Zinc is the multitasker: anti-inflammatory, antioxidant cofactor, and a key player in wound repair.
+Zinc is the ultimate multitasker, its anti-inflammatory, an antioxidant cofactor, and a key player in wound repair.

-Why this matters for pigment: By helping regulate oil and soothing inflamed lesions, zinc reduces the #1 PIH trigger—acne.
+Zinc can help with sebum production by regulating oil and soothing inflamed lesions, helping to reduce the #1 hyperpigmentation trigger—acne.
 Fewer inflamed spots = fewer dark marks to chase.

-Zinc is a cofactor for superoxide dismutase (SOD)—one of the body’s front-line defenses against ROS that intensify melanogenesis.
+Zinc also offers antioxidant support by being a cofactor for superoxide dismutase (SOD)—one of the body’s front-line defenses against ROS that intensify melanogenesis.

-Zinc ions can modulate tyrosinase activity (the pigment-making enzyme) and support a balanced response to UV and irritation.
+Zinc ions can modulate the pigment-making enzyme, tyrosinase, activity and support a balanced response to UV and irritation, useful for the malenin pathways.

 As a targeted prebiotic, GOS (e.g., Bimuno®) selectively feeds Bifidobacteria and allies—in days—supporting a healthier microbiome and a calmer gut lining.

-Why it matters for pigment: Less gut-driven inflammation → lower systemic cytokines and reduced oxidative stress.
+Less gut-driven inflammation leads to lower systemic cytokines and reduced oxidative stress.
 That means fewer “make melanin now” signals after minor irritation or UV.

 Collagen peptides + bamboo silica → structure + hydration for orderly repair.